 #16: Sandy Mahogany Brown

 The waves in this sandy mahogany brown hair create a movement that appears effortless.
-Choosing a length that’s beyond the shoulders is also clever—not too short, nor too long.
+Choosing a length beyond the shoulders is also clever—not too short or long.

 #17: Sandy Espresso Brown with Hair Extensions

-A dimensional blonde is a craze that’s definitely here to stay, but you can have it with a little bit of a twist.
+A dimensional blonde is a craze here to stay, but you can have it with a bit of a twist.
 Try to wear this shade of sandy espresso brown with bold confidence.
 The cool tone of the blonde hue is striking and frames the face.
-With or without hair extensions, the end result of having long and wavy locks in this color is fulfilling.
+With or without hair extensions, the result of having long and wavy locks in this color is fulfilling.

 #18: Sandy Brunette Hair